Lothal reconstruction India bronze age

-By about 3900 years ago (1900 BCE) the monsoons had shifted east causing the Sarasvati to gradually change from a perennial to a seasonal river.
+By about 3,900 years ago (1900 BCE), the monsoons had shifted east, causing the Sarasvati to gradually change from a perennial to a seasonal river.

 Populations moved upward and northeast along the banks of the Sarasvati river, forming smaller rural settlements and leaving eventual de-urbanization in their wake.
-Many sites were abandoned altogether or show major decline, while Harappa shows signs of overcrowding.
-But things are falling apart: drains and sewers are no longer maintained, social and trade networks are failing, finely detailed seals become geometric, simple and devoid of script.
+Many sites were abandoned altogether or show major decline, while Harappa shows signs of overcrowdingBut things are falling apart: drains and sewers are no longer maintained, social and trade networks are failing, finely detailed seals become geometric, simple and devoid of script.
 Pottery also changes, often towards more local, regional styles.

 Waters continued to flow on Sarasvati’s upper floodplain for a while, but she had already ceased being what the Vedas described as “a mighty River flowing from mountain to ocean.”
-Eventually, as the monsoon rains diminished she dried up altogether and disappeared into the Thar Desert.
+Eventually, as the monsoon rains diminished, she dried up altogether and disappeared into the Thar Desert.

 Many scholars believe that severe drought and a decline in trade with Egypt and Mesopotamia caused the collapse of the Indus Civilization.
 The onset of intensely dry weather did not just impact the Indus-Sarasvati floodplains but also affected Egypt and Mesopotamia, and is now also thought to have caused the end of the Early Bronze Age.
-The world’s first empire, Akkadian Empire—which stretched 800 miles from the Persian Gulf to the headwaters of the Euphrates in Turkey—is now thought to have collapsed as a result of peak aridification and climate change around 2200 BCE.
+The world’s first empire, the Akkadian—which stretched 800 miles from the Persian Gulf to the headwaters of the Euphrates in Turkey—is now thought to have collapsed as a result of peak aridification and climate change around 2200 BCE.
 Excavations in Syria have found a layer of soil, about three feet deep, from 2200 to 1900 BCE, which is absolutely lifeless, where even the earth worms had died, indicating a period of severe drought.

 Curse upon Akkade